dd1x0n/dd1x0n.github.io/README.md

 	This project uses a handful of CSS techniques that control the behavior of the photos shot and their interaction with the scrolling texts.

 	Originally there was going to be a persistent border that framed the images but that was removed early on in order to simplify the project.
-#Additinal Requirements
+#Additional Requirements
 - Nav bar resizes and transforms into drop down menu when in mobile view.
 Additionally, the background image multiplies as if one was looking at a fill roll.
 - CSS is in its own file and w/ more than three custom written elements.
-- Javascrip is on a different file and is used to validate sign-up form.
+- JavaScript is on a different file and is used to validate sign-up form.
-- Comments are throught the HTML, CSS & JS files.
+- Comments are throughout the HTML, CSS & JS files.
-- I have more than 5 commits (a lot more).
+- Project has more than 5 commits.